TechnoLatopumi/Javascript-Calculator-using-React/README.md

 ### This is my Project for Front End Libraries Certification

 to use this project :
-### You need to download vscode and live server extension for you vscode
+### You need to download vscode and live server extension for your vscode

 note
 - this project using react CDN for production